runemadsen/gerstner.js/README.md

 Gerstner.WeightedRandom
 -----------------------

-`WeightedRandom` can help you randomly pick an object from a list of objects, each having a specified weight that determines its change of getting picked.
+The `WeightedRandom` class can help you randomly pick an object from a list of objects, each having a specified weight that determines its chance of getting picked.

 Here's a simple example of how to add a number of objects, and have the class pick a value for you.